rjrpaz/100-days-of-code/log.md

 **Thoughts:** I really like this course.
 This approach adding more and more layers in the kubernetes hierarchy is very clear.

+### Day 6: 2020-02-15
+##### Sample project for the k8s course on Udemy:

+**Today's Progress**: Sample project almost working.
+Sample code seems to be not working "as is" on the cloud (AWS).

+**Thoughts:** Off course sample code is not going to work first attempt!

+### Day 7: 2020-02-16
+##### Sample project for the k8s course on Udemy:

+**Today's Progress**: Fixed the issue with help from support Telegram group from this course, now project is finally working!.

+**Thoughts:** Not having a good machine to test this at home make me spend some money on the cloud provider.
+Though life.

+### Day 8: 2020-02-17
+##### 2 more modules from the k8s course

+**Today's Progress**: Learning about namespaces and context.
+Also about resource limitation on pods.

+**Thoughts:** Namespaces seem to be very helpful to organize resources.
+I have to learn a lot about architecturing.